dev-shady/little-lemon/README.md

 2. **Home Screen**:
    - It contains Header, Hero, Category Pilss and Menu section.
    - **Header**: It contains brand logo and profile picture.
 Click on profile pic to navigate to Profile Screen.
-   - **Hero**: It contains Resturant details i.e name, description and a photo and a search bar.
+   - **Hero**: It contains Resturant details i.e name, description and a photo.
+It also has a search bar.
    - **Category pills**: It allows menu filtering based on category like starters, deserts etc.
    - **Menu**:
      -  It contains the full food menu retrieved from https://raw.githubusercontent.com/Meta-Mobile-Developer-PC/Working-With-Data-API/main/menu.json